Property Management & Trade Professionals

 MCP Program Guidelines

-MCP Program guidelines can be found in Part IV, Section 2 of the FY2016 Water and Wastewater Rate Schedule.
-(PDF)
+MCP Program guidelines can be found in Part IV, Section 2 of the Water and Wastewater Rate Schedule (PDF) effective as of July 1, 2018.

-Where applicable, MCP properties will be billed for services provided between July 1, 2015 and June 30, 2016 at an annual charge of $1,004.82 per Dwelling Unit, $827.25 per Low-use Commercial Unit, and $284.93 per Boarder, Roomer, or Lodger Unit.
+Where applicable, MCP properties will be billed for services provided after July 1, 2018 at an annual charge of $1,028.53 per Dwelling Unit, $846.77 per Low-use Commercial Unit, and $291.65 per Boarder, Roomer, or Lodger Unit.
 These rates include both water and sewer charges.

 The MCP requires participants to implement certain conservation measures in order to remain on flat-rate billing.
-Properties must have an Automated Meter Reading (AMR) compatible contemporary meter and an AMR device installed, and high-efficiency water-using fixtures installed in 70% of all units by February 2016.
+Properties must have an Automated Meter Reading (AMR) compatible contemporary meter and an AMR device installed, and high-efficiency water-using fixtures installed in 70% of all units.
 Toilets installed as a part of DEP’s original 1994 to 1997 Toilet Rebate Program will count towards this requirement.
+After December 31, 2018, properties failing to meet these requirements will be assessed an Additional Charge for failing to comply, as described in Part IV, Section G of the Water and Wastewater Rate Schedule, effective as of July 1, 2018.

 Applying to the Multi-family Conservation Program